theNewDynamic/oregonsadventurecoast.com/content/event/annual-high-tide-tattoo-and-arts-festival.md

 #### The 4th Annual High Tide Tattoo and Arts Festival will be held on the beautiful Oregon Coast!

-The best tattoo convention happens on the Oregon Coast; **High Tide Tattoo & Art Festival**!
+The **4th Annual High Tide Tattoo & Art Festival** is back with official host shop <a href="https://www.instagram.com/11_11tattoostudio" target="_blank" rel="noreferrer noopener">11:11 Tattoo</a>!
 This three-day event is filled with world-class tattoo artists from all over the country.
-Multi award-winning artists like Brandon Davenport, Jamy Carlton and former Ink Master contender Mat Valles will be competing for locally made custom trophies, bragging rights, and a prize provided by ShowNation.
-Attending guests will have the rare opportunity to work with artists directly to plan their next tattoo or witness others act as canvas for these artists' inked imagination.
+Multi award-winning artist like Pete Carreno, andformer Ink Master contender Mat Valles will be here.
+Guests will have the rare opportunity to work with these artists directly to plan their next tattoo.

 **How It Works:**